-By default when a file is deleted in Microsoft Windows 95 and higher it's automatically sent to the Windows Recycle Bin in case it needs to be recovered if the file was mistakenly deleted.
+When a file is deleted in Microsoft Windows 95 and later, it's automatically sent to the Windows Recycle Bin in case it needs to be recovered if the file was mistakenly deleted.
 Below are the simple steps that can be followed to recover those files if they were mistakenly deleted.

-- Get to the Desktop where you can see the Recycle Bin icon.
-If there is any files in the Recycle Bin the icon should appear with trash in the Bin.
+- Go to the Windows desktop, where you can see the Recycle Bin icon.
+If there are any files in the Recycle Bin, the icon should look like there is trash in the bin.

 - Double-click the Recycle Bin icon to open the window displaying all files in the Recycle Bin.
-If no files are seen skip to the below paragraph.
+If no files are seen, skip to the next section below.

-- To restore any of the deleted items you can follow any of the below steps.
+- To restore any of the deleted items, you can follow any of the steps below.

 3a.
-Highlight the files you wish to restore, right-click the file and select the Restore option.
-This will restore the file from the original location it was deleted.
+Highlight the file you want to restore, right-click the file and select the Restore option to restore the file to the original location it was deleted.

 3b.
-Highlight the files you wish to restore, right-click the file and select Cut.
-Next, explore to the location you wish to move the deleted item to and click Paste.
+Highlight the file you want to restore, right-click the file and select Cut.
+Next, access the location you want to move the deleted file to and click Paste.

 3c.
-Drag-and-drop the icons from the Recycle Bin to the folder you wish them to be stored at.
+Drag-and-drop the icons from the Recycle Bin to the folder you want to store the files.